rezamarzban/syms/example1/README.md

-At this example, The syms solve Wait's formula to calculating normalized radiation resistance of a sample antenna.
+At this example, The syms solve Wait's formula to calculating normalized radiation resistance of a sample antenna which is related to ground wave propagation part only.

 For example, Download `syms-aarch64` release with your handheld smartphone browser and extract its contents, Then at freshly installed Termux run below command and allow it to access storage: